-This chapter shall apply to any activity that may potentially affect the City's MS4storm water system or may introduce storm water pollutants into any private or public storm drainwater system or any body of waterstate waters within the City's MS4-jurisdiction.
-Exceptions include activities that are contained entirely on federal, state, or county lands and do not impactaffect adjacent jurisdictions or MS4sstorm water systems.
+This chapter shall apply to any activity that may potentially affect the City's storm water system or may introduce storm water pollutants into any storm water system or any state waters within the City's jurisdiction.
+Exceptions include activities that are contained entirely on federal, state, or county lands and do not affect adjacent jurisdictions or storm water systems.

-Additionally, permanent and temporary storm water management controls and facilities constructed as part of any activities listed in this chapter that are located within the City's MS4-jurisdiction are also subject to this chapter.
+Additionally, permanent and temporary storm water management controls and facilities constructed as part of any activities listed in this chapter that are located within the City's jurisdiction are also subject to this chapter.